zarexalvindaria/android-projects/mobile-network-identifier-db/README.md

 ## Previews

-Here are the previews of the application
+Here are preview look of the application